Kirk Cousins’ untimely picks lead to 18-10 loss to Steelers

 The Steelers had the ball on the 30 and then went for a chunk play.
 Fields and several receivers went to the left.
 Pickens went away from all that motion to the right and was open behind A.J.
 Terrell and in front of Jessie Bates III.
 He stepped out of bounds at the 20 with :03 left.

-The Steelers had the ball to open the second half, but Falcons defensive tackle Grady Jarrett sacked Fields to force a three-and-out.
+The Steelers had the ball to open the second half, but Falcons defensive tackle Grady Jarrett, who missed most of last season with a knee injury, sacked Fields to force a three-and-out.

+“It felt amazing,” Jarrett when asked how it felt to return to action.
+“Just can’t wait to put some more good football out there.”

 The Falcons had a promising drive sidetracked by some motion confusion and an errant snap.
 After the Steelers punt, the Falcons drove the Steelers’ 32 yard line and were in at least field goal range.